Healthcare in China: Mao era

-However, beginning with economic reforms in 1978, health standards in China began to diverge significantly between urban and rural areas and coastal and interior provinces.
-Much of the health sector became privatized.
-As the commune and state-owned enterprises shut down and the vast majority of urban residents were no longer employed by the state, they also lost much of their social security and health benefits.
-As a result, the majority of urban residents paid almost all health costs out-of-pocket beginning in the 1990s, and most rural residents simply could not afford to pay for health care in urban hospitals.
-Free medical treatment was practiced in areas controlled by the CCP before 1949.
 In February 1951, the industrial and mining departments began to try out labor insurance regulations and solve workers' medical problems.
 In the same year, free medical treatment was also tried in northern Shaanxi and some ethnic minority areas.
-On June 27, 1952, the Instructions of the Administration Council on the Practice of Free Medical Treatment and Prevention for State Functionaries of People's Governments at all levels, parties, organizations， and affiliated Institutions were issued.
+On June 27, 1952, the Instructions of the Administration Council on the Practice of Free Medical Treatment and Prevention for State Functionaries of People's Governments at all levels, parties, organizations and affiliated Institutions were issued.
 After that, the CCP government gradually communized the medical and health system and modernized it in imitation of the Soviet Union.
-During the period of planned economy, a tertiary hospital structure was established: a tertiary medical service and epidemic prevention system consisting of municipal and district hospitals and outpatients from sub-districts, factories， and mines.
+During the period of planned economy, a tertiary hospital structure was established: a tertiary medical service and epidemic prevention system consisting of municipal and district hospitals and outpatients from sub-districts, factories, and mines.
 A three-level medical prevention and health care network is established in rural areas, with county hospitals as the leader, township (town) health centers as the hub, and village clinics as the basis.